stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 To create command-line tools with Node.js, use either [Commander](https://github.com/tj/commander.js), or [the Open CLI Framework](https://oclif.io/).
 Commander is the most popular choice for building command-line utilities.
 The Open CLI Framework was developed by Heroku for their command-ine tools, and then released as an Open Source project in 2018.

+To package command-line tools, use [pkg](https://www.npmjs.com/package/pkg).
+This creates stand-alone executables that include Node.js itself, your code, and any other dependencies.

 # Robotics and Internet of Things #

 [Johnny-Five](http://johnny-five.io/) is the main package for working with robotics and hardware, such as [Arduino](https://www.arduino.cc/) boards.

 The [Espruino](https://www.espruino.com/) is a single-chip board with a microcontroller that is specifically designed to be programmed with JavaScript.

-# Packaging Applications #

-The tools for mobile and desktop application development build installable packages in the appropriate formats.
-To package other types of application, such as command-line tools, use [pkg](https://www.npmjs.com/package/pkg).
-This creates stand-alone executables that include Node.js itself, your code, and any other dependencies.

 # Resources #